 The Compensation Committee receives and considers in its discussions detailed data and other information prepared by management.
-Among other things, the Compensation Committee reviewed the Company's financial performance during 2016, the quantity and quality of the Company's product launches in 2016, the Company' stock price, the Company's overall business operations and market conditions.
+Among other things, the Compensation Committee reviewed the Company's financial performance during 2019, the quantity and quality of the Company's product launches in the past year, the success of various product acquisitions, the Company' stock price, the Company's overall business operations and market conditions.
 It also considers the recommendations of management in establishing compensation policies and in setting the amount of and the form of compensation paid to executives.
 Management also develops certain metrics for consideration by the Compensation Committee, including the rate at which we have issued options over recent years, the allocation of equity awards among all of our employee groups, the weighted-average exercise price of outstanding options for each executive, and other data reflective of the value of the elements of long-term executive compensation.

 For each named executive officer other than the Chief Executive Officer, the Chief Executive Officer makes a recommendation to the Compensation Committee based on internal management reviews and discussions.
-The Compensation Committee conducts an independent review with respect to the Chief Executive Officer's compensation.
+The Compensation Committee conducts an independent review with respect to the Chief

+Executive Officer's compensation.
 The Compensation Committee then considers all factors that it deems relevant before making its recommendations on executive compensation to the Board, which is responsible for the final approval of executive compensation.
-Arthur Przybyl, the Company's President, Chief Executive Officer and member of the Board, is not present in any discussions relating to his compensation and abstains from voting on all matters relating to his compensation.
+The Company's Chief Executive Officer is not present in any discussions relating to his compensation and abstains from voting on all matters relating to his compensation.